 The fast-paced game of badminton makes you sweat a lot.
 So you need some sort of apparel and accessories to make you feel comfortable in the game.
 The list may vary from player to player according to the need.

 1. Badminton Clothes

 You need a round-neck or polo T-shirt and shorts/skirt for the game which are lightweight and comfortable to wear.
 The material of the clothing should have the capability to absorb the sweat of your body.
 The structure of the fiber of the clothing should allow the air to flow through easily.
 Some clothes support moisture-management technologies that keep you cool.

 It is one of the most frequently used badminton equipment.
-One set of extra badminton grip is always desirable as the original, replacement or overgrip may get damaged during the game.
+One set of extra badminton grips is always desirable as the original, replacement or overgrip may get damaged during the game.
 Also, you may want to change your grip during the game for the extra comfort of a new wrapped grip.
-Though the towel grip has a better sweat-absorbing capacity than the rubber grip, you may choose anyone according to your preference.
+Though towel grips have a better sweat-absorbing capacity than rubber grips, you may choose anyone according to your preference.
 One bottle of grip powder is always handy if your palms sweat a lot.

 A pair of thick cotton shocks act as a cushion inside the shoes.
 They absorb the sweat to keep your legs dry.
 The shocks prevent slipping your feet inside the shoes.
 You should always avoid nylon shocks as they don’t have the sweat-absorbing capacity and they are also not comfortable to wear.

 4. Wristband and Headband